cwebbtw/mewbase/docs/example/shopping/FridgeExample.md

 * Event Sinks
 * Projections

-We will model a set of Fridges (Refrigerators), which are always in either an "open" or a "closed" state.
+We will model a set of Fridges (Refrigerators), in which the doors are always in either an "open" or a "closed" state.
+We have choosen a very simple example in order to show some of the principles of Mewbase, rather than tackle a complex example that may obscure the core principles.
+You are of course able to extend the example to include other details and device related properties.

 * One part of our system emits an event to a Mewbase Event Sink, recording when a fridge door is opened or closed.

 ![](images/EmitEvent.png)

 * A Mewbase Projection Function models the current state of each fridge, in reaction to incoming events.
-The state is stored in a document, indexed within a binder
+The state is stored in a document, indexed within a binder.

 ![](images/ProjectionFunction.png)